teachingaway/teachingaway.github.io/pages/trademark-basics.md

 as well as sounds or jingles, even a scent can (in theory) be trademarked.

 For most businesses, a word and a logo will be enough of a trademark.

+## Trademark Timeframes

+Trademark rights begin when you start using a trademark in commerce (to advertise and sell a product or service).
+Trademark rights expire (go abandoned) when you stop using the mark in commerce without any intent to restart.
+That is, a trademark will not expire because of a temporary suspension of a product, but it will expire on a permanent termination of a product or permanent name change.

 - - -